 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the Department of Immigration and Emigration of the Republic of Maldives for the most up to date information, well in advance of travel.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the Department of Immigration and Emigration of the Republic of Maldives for the most up to date information.

-A yellow fever vaccination certificate is required for entry into the country for those arriving from infected areas.
+A yellow fever vaccination certificate is required for entry into the country for travellers arriving from affected countries.